 Improve training for dispatchers so they can funnel calls to 988, the new mental health crisis line

 I will immediately increase co-response and alternative response teams that include mental health, homeless outreach and other specialists who can respond to people in distress, freeing officers to focus on crime.

 Would you be willing to meet with groups that have been sharply critical of the police, such as Black Lives Matter and Reform L.A.
 Jails?

 District Attorney George Gascón came to office on a progressive agenda that includes fewer prosecutions for low-level crimes.
 What statement best reflects your opinion of his agenda?

 I disagree with some of his agenda

-I think he should be recalled from office
+I disagree with most of his agenda and think he should have been recalled from office

 Credits & Support